 Time commitment: Fully exploring your options and how much good you could do isn’t very fast.
 There’s a lot of material to help you, but it’s a longer process than looking up jobs on a board and just applying to whichever ones look potentially relevant.

-Rejection: Our biases usually lead us to avoid the risk of being rejected.
-Usually, if you want to find how you could do the most good, that would mean applying to very effective positions, even if your chance of being accepted is lower (we’ll discuss this in depth later).
+Rejection: Our biases often lead us to avoid the risk of being rejected.
+Usually, if you want to find how you could do the most good, that would mean applying to very effective positions, even if your chance of being accepted is lower (we’ll discuss this in-depth later).
 Naturally, this will lead to more potentially stressful processes and more rejections, which many people find difficult to deal with.

-It would be great if it all had some simple solution.
-If we could say “Follow these 7 easy steps and you’ll find the best way to do good with your career.”
+It would be great if it all had some simple solution, or if we could say, “follow these 7 easy steps, and you’ll find the best way to do good with your career.”
 Or 17 steps.
 Or 27.
-But it isn’t that easy.
+Of course, it isn’t that easy.
 And we’d be very skeptical of any promise to solve complex problems with a set of easy steps (though, rarely, there are exceptions).

 A great way to test personal fit for perovskite photovoltaic cell development is whether you can pronounce the words perovskite photovoltaic cell.

 What we can say is that we take the complexity of the process seriously.
 We’ll help you make sense of the process and provide you with the best information available.
-We’ll be clear and upfront about our level of confidence in what we write and we’ll take your feedback seriously — to improve and get better over time.
+We’ll also be clear and upfront about our level of confidence in what we write and we’ll take your feedback seriously to get better over time.

 It’s Worth It

-We’re not exaggerating when we’re talking about using your career to improve the world and save lives.
-We think there’s a wide range of careers and paths that will end up saving over 100 lives, or doing some equivalent amount of good.
-Further, there are some paths that are more speculative but have a chance to do much, much more.
+We’re not exaggerating when we say your career could improve the world and save lives.
+We think there’s a wide range of careers and paths that will end up saving over 100 lives or doing some equivalent amount of good — and there are some more speculative paths that have a chance to do much, much more.

-We see how much good can be done: In alleviating the effects of poverty, in reducing the suffering of animals, in reducing the chance for catastrophic or existential risk, in increasing humanity’s potential for flourishing, and more.
-If you’re anything like us, discovering these paths will get you excited not only about the possibility of doing good — but about just how much good a single person can do.
+Whether through alleviating the effects of poverty or reducing the suffering of animals, decreasing the chance for catastrophic risk, or increasing humanity’s potential for flourishing, there is a lot of positive impact to be made. .
+If you’re anything like us, discovering the paths to do so will get you excited – not only about the possibility of doing good, but about just how much good a single person can do.

 Research & Introspection